 There are two ways for Pathway students to earn an ERLI recommendation for academic study at Embry-Riddle.

-Students taking the highest level of ERLI classes need to complete all ERLI and academic classes with a 'C' or better.
+Students taking the highest level of ERLI classes need to complete all ERLI classes with a 'C' or better, complete all undergraduate academic classes with a 'C' or better and complete all graduate academic classes with a 'B' or better.

 Students who are not enrolled in the highest level of ERLI classes must meet all criteria listed below to earn an ERLI recommendation for academic study:

-- Complete all ERLI classes and academic classes with a 'C' or better, and
+- Complete all ERLI classes with a 'C' or better,

 - Obtain a minimum score from one of the accepted English proficiency tests